 new-book skips plot-architect, suggests rolling-planner |

-The profile can override the mode per book β e.g., an outliner author writes an experimental novella in discovery mode.
+The author profile can be overridden per book β e.g. an outliner author writes an experimental novella in discovery mode.

 Fictional author "Henri Delacroix" β Historical Mystery, France, 1920s.